XavierHarkonnen/DocMark/doc/DocMark_Documentation.md

 ### Macros

-A macro is a statement that is evaluated and expanded into the resulting document.
-Macros must begin with an alphabetic character and can only contain alphanumeric characters or underscores.
+Tokens that begin with a percentage symbol (`%`) are evaluated at compile time.
+Most of these tokens are macros, statements that are evaluated and expanded into the document.
+Macros must begin with an alphabetic character and can only contain alphanumeric characters or underscores. `%variable` is a variable, with a determinate value, while `%function()` is a function that will be evaluated based on its parameters.
+Functions and variables can be defined anywhere in a file, but must be defined before they are used.

 Macros return in two ways.
 They are either assigned to other macros (`%var = %val`), or inserted at the location that they are called (`%var`).